-A mark is a selectable data point that summarizes some underlying record values in your data.
+A mark is a selectable data point that summarises some underlying record values in your data.
 A mark can be made of a single record or multiple records aggregated together.
-Marks in Tableau can be displayed in many different ways such as lines, shapes, bars, and cell text.
+Marks in Tableau can be displayed in many different ways such as lines, shapes, bars and cell text.

 Tableau gets the records that make up the mark based on the intersection of the fields in the view.

-The explained mark refers to a mark that you selected in the view that was analyzed by Explain Data.
+The explained mark refers to a mark that you selected in the view that was analysed by Explain Data.

 For more information on marks, see Marks(Link opens in a new window).

 The expected value for a mark is the median value in the expected range of values in the underlying data in your viz.
 The expected range is the range of values between the 15th and 85th percentile that the statistical model predicts for the explained mark.
 Tableau determines the expected range each time it runs a statistical analysis on a selected mark.